 - Diaphragm switches turn the pump on and off based on the water pressure levels.

-Since sump pumps are used in moist environments and even under water (submersible), it is very important that their parts be made of corrosion and water proof materials, such as stainless steel, bronze, or epoxy-coated cast irons.
+Since sump pumps are used in moist environments and even under water (submersible), it is very important that their parts be made of corrosion and water proof materials, such as stainless steel, bronze, or epoxy-coated cast irons, sometimes even thermoplastics can get the job done.
 This way you can be sure that your pump will be safe and ready to use for years to come.

 You will find it measured in gallons/minute or gallons/hour.
 Keep in mind the height to which water should be lifted for removal, also known as head pressure and make sure the pump you buy has the power to lift water to that level.
 The general minimum lift is 10′.